kokenydaniel/use-popcorn/README.md

 ## Built in

-1. Vite
+1. React
-2. React
+2. CSS
-3. TailwindCSS
-4. Javascript
+3. Javascript

 ## What I learned

-Built with Vite framework using React and Tailwind CSS, many valuable lessons can be learned:
+Built with React and many valuable lessons can be learned:

-Vite Framework: During the project, I got to know and used the Vite framework.
-I learned about the structure of the Vite, the built-in functions and tools available in it.
-This increased my ability to create modern web applications.
-React: During this project I used React, a popular and powerful JavaScript library.
-I delved into component-based development, using JSX, and understanding React's state management.
-Tailwind CSS: I was introduced to this "utility-first" CSS framework while using Tailwind CSS.
-I learned about the benefits of dynamic styles and structuring styles within an application.
 API Integration: In the project, I used an API providing detailed information about movies and series.
 Through this, I learned how to query, manage and display data on the user interface.
 State management: React's state management provides an opportunity to transfer and update data between components.
 I used this functionality to track ratings, lists, and averages.
 User Experience (UX): During the project, I learned about the design of intuitive user interfaces and the principles of UX design.
 How users can easily browse, rate and follow content in the app.